TheBeege/seoul_teaching_search_backend/CONTRIBUTING.md

 ## Standards
 * While GraphQL may be a better for this specific project, we will primarily use REST due to prevalence throughout the industry.
 Later, we can provide a GraphQL interface in addition to the REST interface.
 * This is basic Spring boot.
 We don't want things to be too fancy or crazy.
 KISS baby.
+* If you touch existing code, leave it better than you found it.
+* We're using conventional commits.
+Eventually, we'll generate release notes from commit messages, so get in the habit of this and try to keep things clean.

 ## Process for Contributions
 1. Make sure you've read the above.